Check Fraud Prevention SecuRITy Systems

 - Security Features Listed on Back of Check

 Whether professional or personal, your essential items deserve full confidentiality in a security envelope.
 Regular white standard envelopes are thin, and the contents can sometimes be viewed just by holding it up to a bright light.
 Without even evidence of tampering, your valuable information can easily slip into the wrong hands.
-Patterns printed on the inside of security envelopes protect both you and the recipient from unwanted viewing.
+Patterns printed on the inside of security envelopes protect both you and the recipient from unwanted viewing and check fraud.
 The pattern either develops a tint that makes it difficult to see through the envelopes exterior or that distorts text contained in the contents making it illegible.
 Here at Checkissuing, we believe it is better to be safe than sorry when handling physical mail of high importance.
 Some of the most common scenarios in which security envelopes require include:

-In the world of digital economies, the risk of money laundering and fraud are at an all-time high.
+In the world of digital economies, the risk of money laundering and check fraud are at an all-time high.
 Cyber-criminals use remittance services as a means to mask illegal trade and transactions.
 As a business grows, so do hackers, and they aren’t always easily distinguished nor country-specific.
 The Patriot Act requires all persons and companies doing business in the US to comply with Office of Foreign Assets Control (OFAC) regulations.
 Organizations who knowingly or negligently disregard checking with AML blacklists before making payments to individuals can face with legal action through the US Department of Treasury.
 Because of the fast-changing nature of global and intelligence activities, Checkissuing believes that an entirely digital process for AML is essential to reducing the illegal payment risk.

 OFAC is a part of the US Treasury Department that administers economic and trade sanctions based on U.S. foreign policy.
 OFAC distributes a database on Specially Designated Nationals (SDNs) which includes individuals and countries (e.g. Syria, Iran, etc.) that are sanctioned from participating in U.S. commerce.
 All Parties in the US or in non-sanctioned countries, sometimes have known money launderers.
 In the United Kingdom, the Consolidated List of Financial Sanctions Targets is an SDN-equivalent list.
 Because the US SDN list incorporates the United Nations list and the UK’s Consolidated List includes the EU list, the use of both provide virtual global coverage.